Humanity on the threshold

-The million-dollar question of today is: what can we ourselves do to influence, correct or redeem our future history?
+The billion-dollar question of today is: what can we ourselves do to influence, correct or redeem our future history?
 Faced with the complexity and intensity of today's world, we suffer an apparent incapacity to influence it personally.
 Yet there are indeed ways by which we individuals, especially collectively, can accelerate forward motion in our evolution.
 These ways come to the foreground toward the end of the book.

 Billions of people are mentioned in these pages.
 To every generalisation made, there are bound to be exceptions.
 To catalogue and examine exceptions and differing shades of reality would make our journey impossibly long and laborious.
 Therefore, please forgive sweeping generalisations!

 It behoves me to acknowledge that, as with all teachers, I teach what I myself most need to learn.
 In this case, it's about healing old hurts.
 In my case – this might apply to you too – working on the aspects of today's world situation which interlock with my own personal situation helps me resolve issues in both arenas.
 The world around us is a reflection of what goes on within us, and the nexus of our attention needs to be in the crossing-point of both spheres.